Töregene Khatun: Great Khatun of the Mongol Empire

+Court purges

-Soon after Ögedei died in 1241, at first power passed to the hands of Möge Khatun, one of Ögedei's widows and formerly one of Genghis Khan's wives.
-With the support of Chagatai and her sons, Töregene assumed complete power as regent in spring 1242 as Great Khatun and dismissed her late husband's ministers and replaced them with her own, the most important being another woman, Fatima, a Tajik or Persian captive from the Middle Eastern campaign.
-She was a Shia Muslim who had been deported from the city of Meshed to Mongolia.
+After some time in power, Töregene dismissed her late husband's ministers and replaced them with her own, the most important being another woman, Fatima, a Tajik or Persian captive from the campaigns in Central Asia.
+She was a Shia Muslim who had been captured in the city of Mashhad and sold as a slave Mongolia.
+Fatima was Töregene's most influential cabinet member, as well as an intimate partner.

 Töregene tried to arrest several of Ögedei's main officials.
-Her husband's chief secretary, Chinqai, and the administrator, Mahmud Yalavach, fled to her son Koden in North China while Turkestani administrator Masud Begh fled to Batu Khan in the Pontic Steppe.
-In Iran, Töregene ordered Korguz arrested and handed over to the widow of Chagatai, whom he had defied.
-The Chagatayid Khan Qara Hülëgü executed him.
+Her husband's chief secretary, Chinqai, and the administrator, Mahmud Yalavach, fled to her son Godan Khan in North China, while the administrator of Turkestan, Masud Beg, son of Yalavach, fled to Batu Khan in the Pontic Steppe.
+Töregene ordered Korguz, governor of Khorasan, arrested and handed over to the widow of Chagatai Khan, whom he had defied.
+The Chagatayid khan Qara Hülegü executed him by stuffing his mouth full of stones.
+The reason for his execution was because Korguz had spoken disrespectfully of Chagatai Khan, who had recently died.
 Töregene appointed Arghun Aqa of the Oirat as governor in Persia.
+Prior to this, all Mongol officials west of the Amu Darya were appointed or approved by the Jochid clan; however, Töregene disregarded this custom.

-She put Abd-ur-Rahman in charge of general administration in North China, and Fatima became even more powerful at the Mongol court.
+At Fatima's suggestion, Yalavach was replaced with Abd-ur-Rahman as general administration in North China, who instituted policies of tax farming in North China.
+Under Töregene, Fatima became even more powerful at the Mongol court.
 These actions led the Mongol aristocrats into a frenzy of extortionate demands for revenue.
+Töregene's allowance of this frenzy is credited to her need for political support in the election of Güyük.

+In contemporary histories, such as those by Minhaj-i Siraj Juzjani, Rashid al-Din Hamadani, and Giovanni da Pian del Carpine, Töregene is accused of poisoning her political enemies, particularly in the cases of Ögedei and Möge, as well as Yaroslav II of Vladimir.
+In the case of Yaroslav, he died soon after eating at Töregene's hut, which led rise to the belief that he had been poisoned.
+However, these accusations are not entirely trustworthy, as the accounts may have been influenced by Töregene's political enemies.
+Still, the circumstances of his death are considered suspicious by modern historians.

+Shortly before the election of Güyük, Töregene had Temüge executed for attempting to take the khanate by force.